Your one-stop info shop on Ottawa municipal election candidates | CBC News

 Your one-stop info shop on Ottawa municipal election candidates

-It's shaping up to be one of the most exciting elections in Ottawa in a decade.
+It's shaping up to be one of the most exciting elections in Ottawa in more than a decade.

+Voters will be electing a new mayor and at least 11 new councillors on Oct.
+24. Candidates have been certified, and campaigns are in full swing.

 You can find a complete list of candidates for councillor below, separated by ward.